 10. WE ARE BASED ON AUTONOMY AND DECENTRALISATION

 We collectively create the structures we need to challenge power.
-Anyone who follows these core principles and values can take action in the name of Extinction Rebellion.
+Anyone who follows these core principles and values can take action in the name of/under the banner of Extinction Rebellion.

 1.3.
 ACTION WELLBEING IS EVERYONE'S RESPONSIBILITY